odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ```

 Since Slim 4 the most implementations are decoupled from the App core.
-The Nyholm PSR-7 package a super strict implementation of PSR-7 that is blazing fast.
+The Nyholm PSR-7 package is a super strict implementation of PSR-7 that is blazing fast.
 To install the needed PSR-7 implementations, run:

 ```